 It’s impossible to be a football fan and not enjoy the time you spent watching former Houston Texans and current Arizona Cardinals defensive end J.J.
 Watt dominate.
 On the field, the three-time NFL Defensive Player of the Year award winner is one of the greatest defenders to ever live.
 Off of it, he’s a Sports Illustrated Sportsman of the Year and Walter Payton NFL Man of the Year honoree, spearheaded a $41.6 million fundraiser to rebuild Houston after Hurricane Harvey, and has the coolest pregame routine you’ll ever see.

 But how much is the future Pro Football Hall of Famer worth?
 We dove in to find out.

 Imagine that 6-foot-5, 295-pound monster roaring at you on skates with a hockey stick?
 Yikes.

 After playing tight end and defensive end for Pewaukee High School, Watt was regarded as only a two-star prospect by recruiting services heading into his senior year.
 He chose to attend Central Michigan University out of high school as a tight end, but after one season, Watt left CMU and then took community college courses while delivering pizzas to make money.
 He then enrolled at the University of Wisconsin-Madison just a few hours from his hometown.

 It was with the Wisconsin Badgers that Watt's dominance first earned national attention.

-Over two seasons, Watt racked up 36.5 tackles for a loss, 11.5 sacks and even blocked four field goals.
+Over two seasons, Watt racked up 36.5 tackles for a loss, 11.5 sacks, one interception and even blocked four field goals.

 In his final season of college football, Watt won the Ronnie Lott Trophy for his work on and off the field, was named Second-Team All-American, First-Team All-Big Ten and academic All-Big Ten.
 Named his team's MVP that season, Wisconsin finished 11-2, climbed as high as No. 4 in the AP Poll, and reached the Rose Bowl.